segdeha/pdxcodeguild/3. JavaScript/0/the-capstone.md

 # The Capstone

 The capstone project is the most exciting part of the course!
-It’s also the most challenging!
+It’s also the most challenging….

-It’s where you finally get to use all of the technologies we’ve been studying together to create something of your choosing.
+The capstone is where you finally get to use all of the technologies we’ve been studying together to create something of **your** choosing.
 It will be the anchor of your portfolio when you start looking for internships and jobs.

 **In other words, the capstone is the most important part of the course!**